pranscript/plex_bytesized/readme.md

 mkdir ~/.config/mergerfs
 ```

-You can follow the link and create a startup and shutdown script if you want to use gcrypt otherwise you can continue from here.
-Both script are made so that while restarting the appbox, rclone mount and mergerfs automatically starts on its own.
+You can follow the link and create a startup and shutdown script if you want to use gcrypt otherwise, you can continue from here.
+Both the script are created so that while restarting the appbox, rclone mount and mergerfs automatically starts on its own.

-So, open a file using nano.
+So, open a file using nano to create a startup script.

 ```sh
 nano ~/.startup/gdrive
 ```

-Remember to change USER_ID, GROUP_ID, USER_AGENT in the code below.
-First two can be seen by typing ```id``` in terminal.
-USER_AGENT can be any random string.
-So let's create the startup script.

-Paste the following code there (Copied from the link mentioned)
+Paste the following code there (Copied from the tutorial mentioned above)

 - I have added few additional parameters to rclone which works good for plex.
 - Remember to replace mountName with your mount name in rclone execution code down below.
 Remove < > too.
+- Remember to change USER_ID, GROUP_ID, USER_AGENT in the code below.
+First two can be seen by typing ```id``` in terminal.(create another SSH session to find this).
+USER_AGENT can be any random string.
+So let's create the startup script.

 ```sh
 #!/bin/bash